 It can also be used on a range of surfaces.
 These include carpets, upholstery, concrete, tiles, laminate and most hardwood floors.
 Always check it doesn’t damage a small patch of hidden floor before using it (including carpets), however, and don’t leave standing fluid on wood.

 While it’s probably not the best choice for stubborn stains, it does a decent job of tackling stains from urine, feces, vomit and even blood.
 The enzymatic-nature of the formula also makes it less likely for your pet to re-soil the same area.

-If you’re using up a lot of stain remover and need a cheaper option, OUT! is definitely worth trying.
+If you’re using up a lot of pet stain remover and need a cheaper option, OUT! is definitely worth trying.

 Homemade stain removers are never going to be as effective as an enzymatic cleaner.
 But there are plenty of homemade stain and odor removers that do a decent job for a low cost.
 The two most common ingredients are white vinegar and baking soda, although there are lots of variations.

 Here’s an example of a homemade pet urine odor remover for carpets (always test stain removers on a small patch first):